12 Winning eCommerce Strategies For Increasing Your Sales in 2024

 Mobile devices now account for over half of the time spent on the internet and a 56% share of all web traffic.
 That’s why it’s crucial to shape the experience accordingly.

-Data has become the new gold and is absolutely vital for eCommerce businesses to improve marketing ROI and determine the success of their peak sales season campaigns – we can’t stress this enough.
+Data has become the new gold and is vital for eCommerce brands to improve marketing ROI and determine the success of their peak sales season campaigns – we can’t stress this enough.

 real time data